fdurvaux/sca-redpitaya/README.md

 The purpose of this project is to demonstrate how state-of-the-art side-channel attacks exploiting power leakages can be conducted on platforms representative of IoT devices.

+Find below a short description on how to use the scripts in order to reproduce the demo made during the hack.lu 2018 and FIRST 2019 conferences.
+For more extensive details on the scripts, do not hesitate to contact me.

 ## Repository organisation

 The repo is organised with the following folders